djfanatix/com.solaredge/README.md

 ## To Do (by priority)
 - Learn to program :-)
-- Implement Inverter STATUS
 - Create tokens and flows
+- Implement inverter status
-- Implement Storage
+- Implement Battery Storage
 - Make a virtual device with some derived data
 - Phase and load monitoring